UFONet - is a free software tool designed to test DDoS attacks against a target

 Inspecting a target:

-This feature will provide you the biggest file on target:
+This feature will provides you the biggest file on target:

 ./ufonet -i http://target.com